surrealdb/surrealdb.go/README.md

 ## Getting started

-In the example below you can see how to connect to a remote instance of SurrealDB, authenticating with the database, and issuing queries for creating, updating, and selecting data from records.
+[//]: # (In the example below you can see how to connect to a remote instance of SurrealDB, authenticating with the database, and issuing queries for creating, updating, and selecting data from records.)
+In the example provided below, we are going to connect and authenticate on a SurrealDB server, set the namespace and make several data manipulation requests.
 > This example requires SurrealDB to be [installed](https://surrealdb.com/install) and running on port 8000.

 ```go